rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/06-CodeItAndShipIt.md

 1. Press `Ctrl + Shift + P` to open the command palette
 2. Search for the `Codespaces: Add Dev Container Configuration Files...` command and select it
+3. Select `Create a new configuration`
+4. Click on `Show All Definitions...`
-3. Select the `Node.js` option
+5. Search `Node.js` and select a proposed option
-4. Wait for the dev container to be initialized and opened in your browser
+6. Wait for the dev container to be initialized and opened in your browser

 ### Let's code a PCF component